GabrieleTronchin/CinemaSample/Feedback.md

 ## Challenge Analysis

-**[Provided API](http://localhost:7172/swagger/index.html).** should be considered an external service.
-The purpose of the challenge is to see how to handle an external service.
+**[Provided API](http://localhost:7172/swagger/index.html)** should be considered an external service.
+The challenge aims to explore how to handle an external service.

 From my point of view, we have three options:

-### 1 - Synchronous approach
+### 1 - Synchronous Approach

 Create another service external to "Cinema" that is responsible for communicating with the "Provided API" to retrieve movies and create showtimes.
 Everything is handled synchronously using GRPC calls.